-This chapter provides about the geographical location, climate, population, education, caste and ethnicity, language, religion, settlement pattern and house structure, development infrastructure of the study area.
+This chapter deals about geographic location, climate, population, education, caste and ethnicity, language, religion, settlement pattern and house structure, development infrastructure of study area Chepuwa VDC in the following sections:

-4.1 Geographical location
+4.1 Geographic Location

-Savapokhari is one of the VDC of Sankhuwasava districts, which lies in the east north part of the Sankhuwasava district.
-Sankhuwasava is a mountainous district situated in the northern part of Kashi zone.
+Chepuwa is one of the VDC's of Sankhuwa sava district which lies in northern part of Sankhuwa sava.
+It is a mountainous district situated in the northern part of Koshi Zone.
 The spatial location of this district is latitude 27°10' to 27°55' north and longitude 86°58' to 87°40' east.
-There are consisting 33 VDCs and 1 municipality i.e. Khandbari, the head quarter of the district.
-Taplejung and Terhathaum district in the east, Bhojpur and Solukhumbu district in the west, the great China in the north and Dhankuta district in the south surround it.
-The famous natural scenarios arun valleys, Arun River, mt.
-Makalu, Barun national conservation area, Manakamana, Savapokhari etc are also located here.

-Savapokhari VDC is surrounded by Taplejung district in the east, syabun, dhupoo and Barabise VDCs in the west, Pawakhola VDC in the northern area and Jaljala VDC in the south.
-Savapokhari Lake and Savakhola are the main scenarios of this VDC.
-The total area of the VDC is 21.02 sq. km.
-Transportation services are available in the Savapokhari VDC but it is not available in all the wards.
+There are consisting 33 VDC's and one municipality Khadbari, the headquarters of the district.
+It is surrounded by Taplejung and Tehrathum district in the east, Bhojpur and Solukhumbu districts in the west, China in the north and Dhankuta districts in the south.
+The famous natural scenarios Arun valley, run River,mt Makalu and Makalu barun national conservation area have highlighted the position of the district.
+Chepuwa VDC lies in northen east part of Sankhuwa sava district.
+Chepuwa VDC is surrounded by Taplejung Districts in the east, Hatia VDCs in the west, Kimathanka VDCs and China in the north and Pawakhola VDCs in the south.
+The total area of this VDC is 434.94 sq. km.
+Transportation services are not available in the Chepuwa VDC.
+It takes three and Four days on foot to reach in district headquarter.

-4.2 The climate
+4.2 Climate

-The climate condition of the Savapokhari VDC is not static to one type, because of the better, due to the geographical nature of the country.
-The climate varies according to the season.
-It becomes too cold in the winter and favorable in summer.
-Naturally the northern part is colder than southern part.
-Generally, Savapokhari has subtropical monsoon climate and warm temperature climate.
+The climate condition of the Chepuwa VDC is better, due to the geographical nature.
+The climate varies in hot dry season, in warm raining season and in cold dry season.
+There is too cold in the winter in the heights area of the VDC, which is lies in the North east part.
+In summer there is hot in the bank of Arun River which southern part of the VDCs.
+In the middle part of the VDC there is pleasant weather the year.
+Generally, Chepuwa has subtropical monsoon climate and warm temperature climate.

-4.3 Populations
+4.3 Population

-Savapokhari is one among the most populated VDCs in Sankhuwasava district.
-Limbu, Rai, Tamang, Gurung ethnic groups of people are residing in this VDC.
-According to the profile of Savapokhari VDC the ward wise distribution of the total population is as follows:
+Chepuwa is one among moderate density populated VDCs in Sankhuwa Sava district.
+Bhote and Kami ethnic groups of people are residing in this VDC.
+According to profile of Chepuwa VDC shows the total population is